 Like I mentioned, the best part is everything I used for this centerpiece came straight from my regular grocery store in the floral and produce sections.
-Plus with a price tag of only $38, you just really can’t beat it.
+Plus with a total price tag of only $38, you just really can not beat it.

 Often I see these gorgeous floral arrangements on Pinterest and think that is stunning… how in the world would I ever recreate that myself?
 I took step by step pictures to show you just how simply this is to make.
 You totally got this!

 - Set out a table cloth, runner and a glass serving bowl.
 I used a chip/dip bowl but you could use any type of clear container, as it helps keep all those delicious veggies from rolling around on the table.

 2. Lay out your Eucalyptus sprigs in a fan shape under the bowl.
 I tried doing the longest piece in the center and two smaller even pieces on either side.

 - Gently pull apart your red cabbage and place the leaves around the perimeter of your bowl/dish.
 Laying them face down seemed to work best for them laying more flat.
 Don’t be afraid to really layer them in there to provide a nice full look.

 - Next up is adding in the carrots.
 I opted to leave the leafy green stems on mine to add more texture in my centerpiece.

 - 5. Grab yourself a Cauliflower and nestle him into the center of your vegetables.
 He should fit nicely right in the middle of your glass dish.